-A scene of infrastructure apocalypse played out near the convention center in downtown Baltimore this morning.
+A scene of infrastructure misery played out near the convention center in downtown Baltimore this morning.

 Conventioneers gaped as pieces of streetscape teetered at crazy angles – chunks of brick pavement, a TRAIN COMING signal on a pole, a manhole cover – as contractors, city workers and police swarmed around the collapse site, at the intersection of Howard and Pratt streets.

 The sinkhole, which half swallowed a Light Rail platform there, was reportedly caused by the same water main break responsible for the massive flooding near M&T Bank Stadium on Monday.